DNACENSolutions/NetworkasCodeAIAssistant/README.md

 - **Validate YAML Code:** Use the `@assistant /validate` chat command to validate YAML code using Yamale, Ansible Lint, and YAMLlint.

 ### In-Editor Commands
-- **Validate & Lint:** Instantly run schema validation and linting on your open vars file, with AI-generated annotations for error fixing.
+- **Validate & Lint:** Instantly run schema validation and linting on your currently open vars file, with AI-generated annotations for error fixing.
 - **Run Playbook:** Execute the appropriate Ansible playbook for your task, automatically integrating with your Catalyst Center and generating comprehensive logs.

 ### Inline YAML Annotations